 My classes had been canceled on Tuesday due to a protest against the merging of departments at the University which would result in an elimination of part of the Humanities.
 However, I thought that protest took place on Tuesday.

 I took photographs, placed myself directly in front of the Parliament, and waited to see what would happen.
-There seemed to be about 2 or 3 thousand people.
+There seemed to be about two or three thousand people.
 Standing next to me was a “woman of a certain age” as the French would say.
 She petted a dog who like many in Greece has a collar but belongs to no one.
 She spoke to me in English after I made my one statement in Greek that everyone seems to understand, Then milaw Ellinika.
 I don’t speak Greek.
 She told me that the dog’s name is Victory.
 We laughed.
 I found out that the protest concerned the changes being made in education, that is, firing of teachers, getting rid of some schools.
 I was in the right place.

 After some discussion about this situation, she confided that she had given up her Greek citizenship.
 Shocked, I asked her why.
 She said she couldn’t be part of a country that handled this crisis so stupidly, whose leaders were corrupt and still no one did anything.
-I told her how I had wanted to quit the United States when George W. Bush was president, but my husband had insisted that “someone had to stay and fight.”
+I told her that I had wanted to quit the United States when George W. Bush was president, but my husband had insisted that “someone had to stay and fight.”
 She went on to say that she is having trouble living in Greece because she speaks her mind, saying what other’s don’t want to hear.
 I wondered if she was being harassed by people from Golden Dawn as she kept mentioning cults.
-However, no, this wasn’t the case.
+However, that wasn’t the case.